danbev/learning-ai/notes/architectures/mamba.md

 as the sequence becomes very long.

-So that is what is called the state space model, but we have not touched upon the selective part of this yet.
+So that is what is called the state space model, but we have not touched upon the structured or selective parts of this yet.
 This is where S4 (structured state space )comes in and it is defined as:
 ```
 S4 = SSM + HiPPO + Structured Matrices
 ```
 So we have SSM which is what we discussed above, then we have the addition of HiPPO (History Preserving Operator?), and finally structured matrices.
+Structured in this case means that the A matric has a rigid specific structure which is intended to capture the long-term dependencies in the sequence.

 The HiPPO operator looks like this and is a special variant, well actually it specifies a way to construct the A and B matrices in a way that ensures that